Holiday Fun in St. Louis

 Classic Events to Welcome in the Season

 Ameren Missouri Festival of Lights (Nov.
-17) – Bring in the Christmas spirit right by attending the Festival of Lights!
-This event will be MC’d by Marissa Hollowed and Cory Stark from KMOV.
+23) – Bring in the Christmas spirit right by attending the Festival of Lights!
 Look out for performances by the Salvation Army Brass Band, Metro Edge Figure Skating club, and Triple Threat from Stages Academy just to name a few.
-There will be angel baked cookies served with milk, special appearances, free skating, and tree lights along with fireworks!
+There will be angel baked cookies served with milk, special appearances, ice skating, and tree lights along with fireworks!
 This event is jam packed with fun getting us ready for the holiday season.
-Join us at 3pm til 8pm at Kiener Plaza to have a good time!
+Join us at 4pm til 8:30pm at Kiener Plaza to have a good time!

 One of the most enchanting things about this time of year is all of the captivating lighting displays.
 There are so many options in St. Louis that will fill your spirit with wonder and joy.

 Anheuser-Busch Brewery Lights (Nov.
-16-Dec.
+22 – Dec.
 30) – Experience the wonder of the Budweiser Clydesdales, s’mores roasting on an open fire, thousands of twinkling lights and one monumental display of holiday spirit.

-Santa’s Magical Kingdom (Nov.
-16 – Jan.
-6) – Millions of lights and dozens of holiday scenes fill Jellystone Park near Six Flags St. Louis in Eureka.
+Santa’s Magical Kingdom (TBD) – Millions of lights and dozens of holiday scenes fill Jellystone Park near Six Flags St. Louis in Eureka.
 You can see Santa’s flying reindeer, travel through the Candy Cane Village or visit the Waterfall of Lights.
 After seeing the lights, head over to Kringle’s General Store for a little holiday shopping.

 Gracing the Stage